 Best in the slot

 Due to some of the weaknesses described earlier, Johnson’s best fit in the NFL may be as a big slot.
 He would likely face less press coverage there, and he wouldn’t be counted on to take the top off of defenses.
 There’s nothing wrong with being a slot receiver, but NFL teams are always in search of a legit #1 option on the outside, and value those players higher.
+Either way, Tyler Johnson deserves the spotlight that is on him.

 I tend to shy away from making player comparisons, as each player is different and each develops in a different way, but there are quite a few similarities between Johnson and New Orleans Saints All-Pro Michael Thomas.
 Both were productive in college but raw coming out.
 Both have similar frames, and neither is ridiculously fast.